Computers & Wireless

 Rosenberg Library & Media Center

 Rosenberg Library has over 100 computers for student use.
 Most require a barcode and password login.
-A limited number of workstations access CCSF pages only and require no login.

 - Computers on the 4th floor inside the library are available on a walk-up basis.